trpc-group/trpc-cpp/docs/en/trpc_protocol_service.md

 For a more comprehensive tRPC protocol reference, please refer to [trpc_protocol_design](https://github.com/trpc-group/trpc/blob/main/docs/en/trpc_protocol_design.md).
 The tRPC protocol is the default protocol and is also recommended for practical use.

-# Generate service stub code based on ProtoBuf
+# Generate service stub code based on Protobuf

-This chapter introduces the process of generating stub code based on ProtoBuf files.
-If the user does not need ProtoBuf files, they can ignore this section.
+This chapter introduces the process of generating stub code based on Protobuf files.
+If the user does not need Protobuf files, they can ignore this section.

-## Write ProtoBuf IDL file
+## Write Protobuf IDL file

 Here, [helloworld.proto](../../examples/helloworld/helloworld.proto) is used as an example.